Analysis | What You Need to Know About China’s Virus Outbreak

 8. How worried should I be?

 The WHO revised its global risk assessment to high on Jan.
 28, after acknowledging the virus has undergone at least four generations of spread.
-But it has stopped short of declaring international health emergency.
 The U.S. and other countries have advised citizens against non-essential travel to China.
 Richard Horton, editor of The Lancet medical journal, said another challenge of 2019-nCoV is clinical capacity.
-An early study of the the first 41 hospitalized patients in China found 13 (32%) needed intensive care.
+An early study of the first 41 hospitalized patients in China found 13 (32%) needed intensive care.
 Four required invasive mechanical ventilation and two were put on a heart-lung bypass machine, known as ECMO, in a last-ditch effort to keep them alive.
 Six died.
 Across Hubei, thousands of people have been hospitalized in isolation wards and hundreds are being treated in intensive care units, creating what officials there have described as an “extreme, severe and abrupt public health crisis.”

 9. What are authorities doing?